cypress-io/cypress/docs/source/api/commands/hash.md

 **{% fa fa-angle-right %} options** ***(Object)***

-Pass in an options object to change the default behavior of `.hash()`.
+Pass in an options object to change the default behavior of `cy.hash()`.

 **cy.hash( *options* )**